Ad0420/IBM/README.md

 # IBM
-Work done as part of IBM internship - my changes blah blah
+Work done as part of IBM internship - my changes blah blah - wow

 Below is the set up process to prepare the Raspberry Pi 4 with the Raspbian operating system. advik